TomRosen/doodjs/README.md

 </div>
 ```

-`d-for` can also itterate also over the keys of the given object.
+`d-for` can also itterate over the keys of the given object.

 ```html
 <div d-for="(item,key) of items"